s0riak/pi-led-control/README.md

 0. 'Color' a program with user selected color from a set of predefined colors
 0. 'Free Color' a program with a color the user can freely choose using three sliders for red, green, blue

-The list of programs available in the ledui is about the same but naming is different but print in the CLI program
+The list of programs available in the ledui is about the same but naming is different but printed in the CLI program

 ##Status of the LED strip